hikari-py/hikari/README.md

 ## Developing hikari

-To familiarize yourself a bit with the project, we recommend reading our [contributing manual](https://github.com/hikari-py/hikari/blob/master/CONTRIBUTING.md).
+To familiarize yourself with the project, we recommend reading our [contributing manual](https://github.com/hikari-py/hikari/blob/master/CONTRIBUTING.md).

 If you wish to contribute something, you should first start by cloning the repository.